sepandar-sepehr/cointracker-assignment/README.md

 ## TODO
 * Build repository instead of interacting with DB directly
-* Separate the struct of transaction response from DB models and API Request/Response
+* Separate the struct of client's transaction response from DB models
 * Add logging and metrics
-* Pagination for API call to get transactions
+* Pagination for API call to get transactions.
+Right now you have to manually call sync to fetch next pages
+* Build cron job to kick off syncing automatically